-The fuel knob is next to the choke knob on the bulkhead.
+The fuel knob is on the right side of the deck under the steering handlebar.
 It has three positions: ON, OFF, and RES (reserve).
-If you run out of fuel while the knob is in the ON position, turn the knob to RES.
-Reserve allows use of the last 3.2 liters (0.8 U.S. gal) of fuel and about 10 minutes of running time at full throttle.
+If you run out of fuel while the knob is in the ON position (the low fuel warning light comes on), turn the knob to RES.
+Reserve allows use of the last 7.5 liters (2.0 U.S. gal) of fuel and about 17 minutes of running time at full throttle.